 To Guide Your Workforce to Safer Care, Better Health, and Lower Costs.

-Having a corporate healthcare advocate can help employees with conditions like diabetes, hypertension, and heart disease often need extra help staying on track.
-I offer personalized guidance and accountability to help them manage their conditions effectively — reducing flare-ups, hospital visits, and insurance claims.
+Employees managing chronic conditions like diabetes, hypertension, heart disease, or autoimmune disorders often need extra guidance to stay on track.
+I provide personalized support and accountability to help employees manage their health effectively by reducing flare-ups, complications, missed workdays, and insurance claims.

 Accepting new clients beginning April 1, 2025